-Hypoglycemia occurs when blood sugar levels fall dangerously low.
-It is more common in people with diabetes, but it can affect others.
+Hypoglycemia is when blood sugar levels fall dangerously low.
+It typically occurs in people with diabetes.
+However, it can affect others without diabetes as well.

 Blood sugar, or glucose, is the body’s primary source of energy.
 When levels fall too low, the body does not have enough energy to function fully.
 This is called hypoglycemia.